-"Interfund Loan Rate") would be the average of the "Repo Rate" and the "Bank Loan Rate," both as defined below.
+8. The interest rate to be charged to the Funds on any Interfund Loan (the "Interfund Loan Rate") would be the average of the "Repo Rate" and the "Bank Loan Rate," both as defined below.
 The Repo Rate would be the highest current overnight repurchase agreement rate available to a lending Fund.
 The Bank Loan Rate for any day would be calculated by the InterFund Program Team, as defined below, on each day an Interfund Loan is made according to a formula established by each Fund's board of trustees (the "Board") intended to approximate the lowest interest rate at which a bank short-term loan would be available to the Fund.
 The formula would be based upon a publicly available rate (e.g., Federal funds rate and/or LIBOR) plus an additional spread of basis points and would vary with this rate so as to reflect changing bank loan rates.
 The initial formula and any subsequent modifications to the formula would be subject to the approval of each Fund's Board.
 In addition, the Board of each Fund would periodically review the continuing appropriateness of reliance on the formula used to determine the Bank Loan Rate, as well as the relationship between the Bank Loan Rate and current bank loan rates that would be available to the Fund.

-9. Investment professionals and administrative personnel from the Adviser and its affiliates (the "InterFund Program Team") would administer the InterFund Program.
+Certain members of the Advisers' administration personnel (other than investment advisory personnel) (the "InterFund Program Team") would administer the InterFund Program.
 No portfolio manager of any Fund will serve as a member of the InterFund Program Team.
 Under the proposed InterFund Program, the portfolio managers for each participating Fund could provide standing instructions to participate daily as a borrower or lender.
 The InterFund Program Team on each business day would collect data on the uninvested cash and borrowing requirements of all participating Funds.
-Once the InterFund Program Team has determined the aggregate amount of cash available for loans and borrowing demand, the InterFund Program Team would allocate loans among borrowing Funds without any further communication from the portfolio managers of the Funds.
+Once the InterFund Program Team has determined the aggregate amount of cash available for loans and borrowing demand, the InterFund Program Team will allocate loans among borrowing Funds without any further communication from the portfolio managers of the Funds.
 Applicants anticipate that there typically will be far more available uninvested cash each day than borrowing demand.
 Therefore, after the InterFund Program Team has allocated cash for Interfund Loans, the InterFund Program Team will invest any remaining cash in accordance with the standing instructions of the relevant portfolio manager or such remaining amounts will be invested directly by the portfolio managers of the Funds.

 10. The InterFund Program Team would allocate borrowing demand and cash available for lending among the Funds on what the InterFund Program Team believes to be an equitable basis, subject to certain administrative procedures applicable to all Funds, such as the time of filing requests to participate, minimum loan lot sizes, and the need to minimize the number of transactions and associated administrative costs.
 To reduce transaction costs, each Interfund Loan normally would be allocated in a manner intended to minimize the number of participants necessary to complete the loan transaction.
-The method of allocation and related administrative procedures would be approved by each Fund's Board, including a majority of the Board members who are not "interested persons," as defined in section 2(a)(19) of the Act, of the Fund ("Independent Board Members"), to ensure that both borrowing and lending Funds participate on an equitable basis.
+The method of allocation and related administrative procedures would be approved by the Board of each of the Funds, including a majority of the Board members who are not "interested persons," as defined in section 2(a)(19) of the Act ("Independent Board Members"), to ensure that both borrowing and lending Funds participate on an equitable basis.